amajji/machine-learning-algorithms-from-scratch/README.md

 ## :monocle_face: Description
 - This project contains an implementation of many Machine Learning algorithms from scratch. </br>
 - The algorithms that were implemented include the following:
-	- Linear regression .
+	- Linear regression
 		- Lasso regression
 		- Ridge regression
 	- Logostic regression
 	- SVM
+	- ACP

 ## :rocket: Repository Structure